Why Do You Need an Emergency Fund?

 Moving from renting to buying also means paying for things beyond the down payment or closing costs.
 Prospective buyers should also think about what kind of money they’ll need after the purchase is complete, says Allen Brewington, a licensed associate real estate broker with Triplemint in New York City.

 “Owning a home comes with additional expenses and buyers who don’t have sufficient savings are most at risk,” Brewington says.
 “When you rent, the landlord should fix everything that breaks in accordance with your lease agreement.
-When you own and the dishwasher breaks, you’ll have to purchase a new one yourself.”
+When you own and the dishwasher breaks, you’ll have to fix it or purchase a new one yourself.”

 “Renters who intend to stay in the same home for a long time should buy, rather than rent.”